Are you a designer? Join our Trade program.

 Book a consultation with Alex Adamson Design

-a wooden stool sitting on top of a wooden floor
+a wooden stool sitting on top of a hard wood floor

 The Expert VintageVintage StoolSHOP NOW